 When Daddy arrived, Josie was quiet.
 The drugs had done their job.
 But when they wore off, and Dad started with the Pet Parent Panic litany, my son told him, “talk to her like we’re all happy, snuggling on the couch, Dad.”
 The two of them baby- love- puppy talked Josie through her next set of hallucinations til the new round of sedatives kicked in….

-After pulmonary edema secondary to the Colorado River Toad poison- induced shock was treated, Josie survived.
+After pulmonary edema secondary to the Arizona River Toad poison- induced shock was treated, Josie survived.
 She doesn’t seem to have suffered any brain damage….
 But, she doesn’t have to play Mozart, I guess….
 And, she’s still eating her crumbies (you bet your sweet bippies!), so that must not have been what was chasing her through the Black Forest…

 LESSON: When your pet is panicked, pretend your not.
 Put your panic away and talk to them like you would if you were enjoying (whatever the two of you enjoy most together).
 Say the goofy things to your pet in the face of panic that you do at home.
 It is worth at least half a dose of injectable sedative.

 I’ve used this calming technique twice with clients in the my exam room since Josie’s incident and it has worked beautifully.
 It calmed both owner and pet….

 Dr Deb Bohnke